Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

    The settings for formatting met data into UMEP format (click for a larger image)

 - Close the Metdata preprocessor and open your newly fomatted datset in a text editor of your choice.
-Now you see that the forcing data is structured into the UMEP pre-defing format.
+Now you see that the forcing data is structured into the UMEP pre-defined format.
-- Close your text file and move one to the next section of this tutorial.
+- Close your text file and move on to the next section of this tutorial.

 Preparing input data for the SUEWS model
 ----------------------------------------

-One key feature of UMEP is to facilitate the preparation of input data for the various models included.
-SUEWS requires a number of input information to model the urban energy balance.
-I plugin called *SUEWS Prepare* has been developed for this purpose.
-This tutorial make use of high resolution data but there are also possibilities to make use of `WUDAPT <http://www.wudapt.org/>`__ datasets in-conjuction to the *LCZ Converter* (*UMEP > Pre-Processor > Spatial data > LCZ Converter*).
+A key capability of UMEP is to facilitate preparation of input data for the various models.
+SUEWS requires input information to model the urban energy balance.
+The plugin *SUEWS Prepare* is for this purpose.
+This tutorial makes use of high resolution data but `WUDAPT <http://www.wudapt.org/>`__ datasets in-conjuction with the *LCZ Converter* can be used (*UMEP > Pre-Processor > Spatial data > LCZ Converter*).

 - Open SUEWS Prepare (*UMEP > Pre-Processor > SUEWS prepare*).